juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Health Behaviors
-  - mHealth
+  - Motivation
-  - Machine Learning
+  - Machine Learning/EMA
-  - Ambulatory Assessment

 # Education to show in About widget
 education: